rajansagarwal/gardening/content/_index.md

 💡 One of my personal goals this year is to become more intentional with my identity of loving learning.
 Here's me committing it into existence. 🌸

+> “When learning is purposeful, creativity blossoms.
+When creativity blossoms, thinking emanates.
+When thinking emanates, knowledge is fully lit.”
+A.P.J.
+ABDUL KALAM (1931-2015), AEROSPACE SCIENTIST.

 🧠 In this garden/ [second brain,](https://fortelabs.co/blog/basboverview/) I publish my learning notes, journeys, and projects as [evergreen notes](https://mikegiannulis.com/how-to-take-evergreen-notes/) that I continue to cultivate and grow–there is no perfect *end state*, and it will always be a work in progress!
 My notes range from fleeting notes to completely fleshed out permanent notes.
 I write more about digital gardens [here.](notes/home/garden.md)

-> 💪  ***Building since July 26, 2021 and deployed on July 27, 2021.*** Still building and transferring files.
+💪  ***Building since July 26, 2021 and deployed on July 27, 2021.*** Still building and transferring files.
 There are also a loooot of broken links!
 I prematurely deployed since I was really excited about building it online.

 ---

 ## Home 🏡
 - [About Me](notes/home/about.md) 🧘‍♀️